Five Pieces for Orchestra: Third movement

-According to Robert Erickson, "harmonic and melodic motion is curtailed, in order to focus attention on timbral and textural elements".
-Blair Johnston claims that this movement is actually titled "Chord-Colors", that Schoenberg "removes all traditional motivic associations" from this piece, that it is generated from a single harmony: C–G♯–B–E–A (the Farben chord, shown below), found in a number of chromatically altered derivatives, and is scored for "a kaleidoscopically rotating array of instrumental colors".
+According to composer Robert Erickson, in the third movement "harmonic and melodic motion is curtailed, in order to focus attention on timbral and textural elements".
+Blair Johnston claims that this movement is actually titled "Chord-Colors", that Schoenberg "removes all traditional motivic associations" from this piece and that it is generated from a single harmony: C–G♯–B–E–A (the Farben chord, shown below), found in a number of chromatically altered derivatives.
+He deems it "a kaleidoscopically rotating array of instrumental colors".

-Whether or not this was an early example of what Schoenberg later called Klangfarbenmelodie (in his 1911 book Harmonielehre) is a matter of dispute.
+Whether or not this is an early example of what Schoenberg later termed Klangfarbenmelodie in his 1911 treatise Harmonielehre is a matter of dispute.
 One scholar holds that Schoenberg's "now-famous statements about 'Klangfarbenmelodie' are, however, reflections, which have no direct connection to the Orchestra Piece op.
 16, no. 3".
 An attempt to refute this view was published in the same journal issue.

-Schoenberg explains in a note added to the 1949 revision of the score, "The conductor need not try to polish sounds which seem unbalanced, but watch that every instrumentalist plays accurately the prescribed dynamic, according to the nature of his instrument.
+Schoenberg explains in a note added to the 1949 revision of the score: "The conductor need not try to polish sounds which seem unbalanced, but watch that every instrumentalist plays accurately the prescribed dynamic, according to the nature of his instrument.
 There are no motives in this piece which have to be brought to the fore".

 Second performance and influence

 Wood invited Schoenberg to conduct London's second performance of the work in 1914.
-The composer's only British pupil, Edward Clark, conveyed the invitation and on 17 January 1914 Schoenberg conducted the work at the Queen's Hall.
-The laughter and hissing of the first performance were not repeated, and the work was heard in silence and politely applauded.
+The composer's only British pupil, Edward Clark, conveyed the invitation, and on 17 January 1914 Schoenberg conducted the work at the Queen's Hall.
+The laughter and hissing of the first performance was not repeated, and the work was heard in silence and politely applauded.
 The composer was delighted with the performance and congratulated Wood and the orchestra warmly: "I must say it was the first time since Gustav Mahler that I heard such music played again as a musician of culture demands."
-This concert may have been attended by Gustav Holst, who obtained a copy of the score, the only Schoenberg score he ever owned.
-Echoes of the work appear in The Planets (originally titled Seven Pieces for Large Orchestra), and in the opening of his ballet The Lure (1921), which closely resembles the third of Schoenberg's Five Pieces.
+This concert may have been attended by composer Gustav Holst, who obtained a copy of the score; this was the only Schoenberg score he ever owned.
+Echoes of the work appear in Holst's The Planets (originally titled Seven Pieces for Large Orchestra) and in the opening of his ballet The Lure (1921), which closely resembles the third of Schoenberg's Five Pieces.

-Frank Tapp also programmed the work at the Pump Room in Bath - best known for its salon and light music.
-Some sources claim he was sacked for doing so.
+Frank Tapp also programmed the work at the Pump Room in Bath, England, best known for its salon and light music.
+Some sources claim he was fired for doing so.